zhaoyuzhi/Hierarchical-Regression-Network-for-Spectral-Reconstruction-from-RGB-Images/README.md

 ## Test

 Note that the data should be first generated from different models (please run `test*.py`).
 Then compute the average of all results by running `ensemble_track*_8methods.py`.
+Finally, all the results for both tracks are saved in `./ensemble/track1` and `./ensemble/track2`.

 ### track 1 generation
 * Run `test1.py`.